bitovi/documentcss/pages/guides/use.md

 ### Adding images

-From time to time you may want to add an image to your style guide.
-For this use as well [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images).
+You can use regular [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images) to add images to your style guide.

 ## Documenting a Stylesheet